KPkoodit/Budjettisovellus/README.md

 * Minna
 * Katja

+### My Responsibilities

+* I was responsible for backend functionalities enabling users to change expense categories, edit and delete categories, and filter expenses by category and time.
+* Frontend refactoring and modernization using SceneBuilder.
+* Continuous testing and bug fixing, in which everyone participated.

 ## General info
 Desktop application that allows user to add expenses and track their spending.
 Some features of the application:
 * Adding new userprofiles including nickname and maximum budget